andylovecloud/Azure_Cloud/Lab-2_Create-a-Linux-Virtual-Machine_and_install-Nginx/README.md

       **Hello World !
 Welcome to my Web Server.
       FirstName LastName**

 4. Type the following commands and take the screenshot:

+    **
-    **1. clear
+    1. clear
     2. curl localhost
-    3. uname -a**
+    3. uname -a **

 **Assignment Return --> in "[Return-files](./Return-files/)" folder**